aitoroses/floxide/docs/adrs/0014-crate-publishing-and-cicd.md

 ## Context

-As the Flowrs framework matures, we need to establish a professional publishing workflow to make the crates available on crates.io.
+As the Floxide framework matures, we need to establish a professional publishing workflow to make the crates available on crates.io.
 This includes setting up automated CI/CD pipelines through GitHub Actions to ensure quality, run tests, and automate the release process.

 We need to determine: